mattrglobal/oidc-client-bound-assertions-spec/spec.md

 A Credential Request is an OpenID Connect authentication request made by a Credential Holder that requests the End-User to be authenticated by the Credential Issuer and consent be granted for a credential containing the requested claims about the End-User be issued to it.

-The following section outlines how an [OpenID Connect Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) is extended in order to become a valid Credential Request.
+The following section outlines how an [OpenID Connect Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) is extended to become a valid Credential Request.

 ## Credential Request